v-3/discordmcp/README.md

 - Environment variables should be properly secured
 - Token should never be committed to version control
 - Channel access is limited to channels the bot has been given access to
-- Response waiting is limited to specific users and includes timeouts
+- Response waiting is limited to specific users and includes configurable timeouts

 ## Contributing